inkarkat/vim-ingo-library/README.md

 - insert:   always inserting before the character the cursor is on
 - append:   always appending after the character the cursor is on

+If you use some operator-pending mappings as hooks into default motions (e.g.
+: or /) that still maintain the original functionality, ingo#query#get#Motion() can be instructed to ignore those mappings and instead treat them as the built-in motions (i.e. still query the command-line or search pattern).
+Define those keys you want ignored as keys in a Dict (values don't matter):

+    let g:IngoLibrary_QueryMotionIgnoredMotions = {':': 1, '/': 1, '?': 1}

+If you have custom operator-pending mappings that do some tricks like obtaining additional characters until they're done and moving the cursor, define those keys as keys, and an appendage pattern as value (or the empty String if there're no additional keys).
+The appendage patterns will capture additional keys until either the pattern does not match any longer (the motion then is deemed invalid and aborts), or until the first capture group is non-empty (the motion then is deemed complete).

+    let g:IngoLibrary_QueryMotionCustomMotions = {'key': 'patter\(n\)'}

 INSTALLATION
 ------------------------------------------------------------------------------